-Normally, once a property is sold, the owner is taxed on the gains (the difference between what the property is sold for vs what you originally bought it for) made from the sale of a property.
+Normally, once a property is sold, the owner is taxed on the gains made from the sale of a property.
+Gains are the difference between what the property is sold for vs what you originally bought it for.

 1031 Exchange Houston Rules

 "Paige Martin and the Houston properties team are an excellent resource.
 You definitely want her on your team when you decide to buy or sell." -Ian Ivy (Google Review)